 I’ll be honest, I might be a bit biased, but in my opinion Da Nang is the best city in Vietnam.
 It really has it all, from beautiful beaches, to monkey-filled jungle, quiet alleys and a busy city, there’s something for everyone here.

 This advice is actually relevant to any of the places you’ll visit in Vietnam or the rest of the world.
 The expat area is definitely comfortable but if you’ve come all this way to experience Vietnam, get out of the bubble.
-Head to the cityside, grab some street food and get lost in the alleyways.
+Head to the cityside, grab some street food, and get lost in the alleyways.

 Other than the beach, Son Tra Peninsula is the perfect place to get some fresh air and spot the endangered Red Shanked Duoc monkeys that are so brightly colored and a privilege to see in the wild.
 They’ve recently changed the rules to driving the peninsula and now to access all of it, you’ll need to be on a semi-automatic or manual bike.
-If you only drive an automatic or want to take a taxi, you explore the Lady Buddha statue and the area around there.
+If you only drive an automatic or want to take a taxi, you can explore the Lady Buddha statue and the area around there.

 9. Hoi An